rong118/coding_kendo/data_structures/basic/string.md

 In computer science, a string is a sequence of characters, typically used to represent text.
 Strings are a fundamental data type in most programming languages and are often treated as a built-in data structure.

-String may also denote more general arrays or other sequence (or list) data types and structures.

 ## Implementation
 - C++ Example using std::string:
 ```c++